 In its Pilot Phase as a Medicare Demonstration Project, when compared to a similarly selected control population, the program achieved the following results:

 While the financial savings are impressive, communication among care team members has also increased, as have physician, staff, and patient satisfaction.
 Physicians have stated that they have better work-life balance and are satisfied they are able to focus on the most effective medical management of the patient, while other team members use their skills to help patients overcome social, behavioral, and informational barriers to care.

-Partners is also considering enhancements to their care management model, moving to a triad model that expands leadership to include a social worker and community health worker who would each manage cohorts of patients that would benefit the most from their specific expertise.
+Mass General Brigham is also considering enhancements to their care management model, moving to a triad model that expands leadership to include a social worker and community health worker who would each manage cohorts of patients that would benefit the most from their specific expertise.